In this story I share my experience with a transgender friend and how I feel she was helped in knowing of Meher Baba.

 Eventually, I learned that Sabina had died of a brain tumor at her home in the southeast United States, surrounded by her paper collage and assemblages, wine bottles, glitter, and the lovely large size thrift store costumes and dresses.

-Today, we have well-known transsexuals, such as Chaz Bono (formerly Chastity Bono), and more openness to gender diversity in many ways.
+Today, we have more awareness and openness to gender diversity.
 In 1976, there was only Ms. Lily Sabina Fairweather, fledgling support groups and a distant rainbow flag.